matthewvalimaki/glusterfs-kubernetes/README.md

 that it also uses [emptyDir] as storage.
 While good for testing change it according to your needs.
 The setup uses `dig` command and environmental variable `SERVICE_NAME` (FQDN) for autodiscovery.

+## Client
+The [client] essentially is replicates [server] but instead of acting as a server acts as a client.
+The [client] tries to mount a [GlusterFS] volume and in case of failure will exit without error.
+The [client] uses [dumb-init] to mount and to keep container up indefinitely after mount completes.

 ### Prerequisites for running
 For [GlusterFS] server to run inside of container you need to give it more privileges.
 With Kubernetes you need to run [kubelet] and [kube-apiserver] with `--allow-privileged=true` or else [GlusterFS]